davidhenning/mcw-blue/README.md

 		return exports;
 	});

 Use the function define() to write your module.
 The first parameter is an array containing the libraries (called dependencies in require.js) you want to use.
-In this example we are using a dependency to jQuery (jquery is a keyword containing the full path to jQuery specified in the require.js config in the file js/mcw.js).
-As second parameter you have to create a callback function.
-The callbacks parameters are the libraries you specified as dependencies before.
-This example uses a $ for jQuery.
+In this case the dependency is on jQuery.
+As secound parameter you have to create a callback function which is called, when all dependencies are solved.
+Each depedency will be injected as parameter into the callback function.
+The example uses a $ for jQuery, so jQuery can be called as usual.

 Within the callback you can write your own code.
-There is only one simple convention you have to follow: the callback must return an object with a method called init which has to start your own code as in the example above.
+There is only one simple convention you have to follow: the callback must return an object with a method named init that starts your own code.

 If you are calling your module from a div element, a reference of the calling div element is passed as the first parameter to your init method.
 If your div has module paramaters, they are passed as well as second, third etc. parameter.